canbooo/experiment-design/docs/source/quickstart.rst

 Installation
 ------------

-experiment-design can be installed using pip
+:code:`experiment-design` can be installed using pip

 .. code-block:: console